rutherford-nj/www.rutherfordboronj.com/departments/recreation/secret-bunny.md

 [**Register your house via Community Pass**](https://register.communitypass.net/reg/index.cfm) by Wednesday, March 31st

-·  Registration is limited to families with children under the age of 8 years old
+·  Registration is limited to families with children under the age of 10 years old

+·  Limit 1 registration per household

-·  Registration begins on March 24- March 31st
+·  Registration runs from March 24- March 31st

 ·  Volunteer bunnies will hide eggs with candy on Saturday April 3, between 7:00-9:00am on and around your front lawn